 Mango Ginger filling

 - ¼ tsp peeled and grated ginger root

-Sprinkle flour on a your rolling surface along with your rolling pin and get the disc dough out of the fridge and roll it out into approx 12 inch round.
-Once you have it rolled out transfer it onto the baking dish by rolling it onto the the rolling pin and then rolling it off the pin and on to the baking sheet for a smoother transition.
+- Sprinkle flour on a your rolling surface along with your rolling pin and get the disc dough out of the fridge and roll it out between two pieces of parchment paper into approx 12 inch round.
+Once you have it rolled out transfer it onto a baking sheet then peel off the top layer of parchment paper.